-Figure 4.18.2.2-1 shows the procedure that, based on PFD information subscribed from the NWDAF.
-The procedure enables the NEF(PFDF) to determine whether to create/update/delete PFD information corresponding to the Application Identifier.
+Figure 4.18.2.2-1 shows the PFD management procedure, based on PFD Determination analytics which the NEF (PFDF) has subscribed from the NWDAF.
+The procedure enables the NEF(PFDF) to determine whether to create/update PFD information corresponding to an Application Identifier.

 Figure 4.18.2.2-1: Procedure for PFD management based on PFD Determination analytics

-1. The NWDAF notifies PFD determination analytics to the NEF (PFDF) as Consumer NF with PFD Information defined in clause 6.16.4 of TS 23.288 [50].
+1. The NWDAF notifies PFD Determination analytics to the NEF (PFDF) as Consumer NF with PFD Information defined in clause 6.16.3 of TS 23.288 [50].

 2. The NEF (PFDF) fetches the PFD information currently in use from UDR as described from step 2 to step 3 of clause 4.18.3.1.

-3. The NEF (PFDF) compares the PDF information from UDR with PFD information from the NWDAF to determine whether to create/update/delete PFD information corresponding to the Application Identifier.
+3. The NEF (PFDF) compares the PFD information from UDR with PFD information from the NWDAF to determine whether to create/update PFD information corresponding to the Application Identifier.

-4. The NEF (PFDF) invokes the Nudr_DM_Create/Update/Delete (Application Identifier, one or more sets of PFDs) to the UDR to create/update/delete PFD information corresponding to the Application Identifier, i.e. from step 3 to step 5 of clause 4.18.2 are executed.
-The NEF(PFDF) may forward new/updated PFD information to UPF via SMF to detect a known application described in clause 4.4.3.5.
+4. If the NEF (PFDF) has determined to create/update PFD information, the NEF (PFDF) invokes the Nudr_DM_Create/Update (Application Identifier, one or more sets of PFDs) to the UDR to create/update PFD information corresponding to the Application Identifier, i.e. step 3 to step 5 of clause 4.18.2.1 are executed.